canonical/zookeeper-operator/docs/content/explanation/ha.md

 ## Availability zones

-For optimal high availability, deploy an Apache ZooKeeper cluster across at least three availability zones (AZs).
+For optimal high availability, deploy an Apache ZooKeeper cluster across at least three availability zones (AZ).

-With only two AZs, if the zone hosting the majority of ZooKeeper nodes fails, the cluster will lose quorum and become unavailable.
+With only two AZ, if the zone hosting the majority of ZooKeeper nodes fails, the cluster will lose quorum and become unavailable.